Updated on August 8th, 2022

 Well, what if you can’t find helpful visuals in your textbook?
 Don’t let this stop you from including visuals in your notes; draw your own ones!

 You don’t have to show off your artistic skills.
 A simplified drawing is enough!

-This will make your studying more successful as your brain will remember the visuals included and the information that accompanied it.
+This will make your learning experience more successful as your brain will remember the visuals included and the information that accompanied it.

-What should you do if you’re finding your textbook hard to understand?
+What should you do if you come up with a difficult concept or find your textbook hard to understand?
 Don’t give up because the resource given to you isn’t helpful; find additional resources!

 Go the extra mile and find additional study resources!
 It will make a massive difference in the quality of your studying.